 Aluminium compounds were non-mutagenic in bacterial and mammalian cell systems, but some produced DNA damage and effects on chromosome integrity and segregation in vitro.
 Clastogenic effects were also observed in vivo when aluminium sulfate was administered at high doses by gavage or by the intraperitoneal route.
-Several indirect mechanisms have been proposed to explain the variety of genotoxic effects elicited by aluminium salts in experimental systems.
-Cross-linking of DNA with chromosomal proteins, interaction with microtubule assembly and mitotic spindle functioning, induction of oxidative damage, damage of lysosomal membranes with liberation of DNAase, have been suggested to explain the induction of structural chromosomal aberrations, sister chromatid exchanges, chromosome loss and formation of oxidized bases in experimental systems.
+Several indirect mechanisms have been proposed to explain the variety of genotoxic effects elicited by aluminium sulfate must be explain the variety of genotoxic effects and the induction of oxidative damage, damage of lysosomal membranes with liberation of DNAsee, have been suggested to explain the induction of structural chromosomal aberrations, sister chromatid exchanges, chromosome loss and formation of oxidized bases in experimental systems.
 The EFSA Panel noted that these indirect mechanisms of genotoxicity, occurring at relatively high levels of exposure, are unlikely to be of relevance for humans exposed to aluminium via the diet.
 Aluminium compounds do not cause gene mutations in either bacteria or mammalian cells.
 Exposure to aluminium compounds does result in both structural and numerical chromosome aberrations both in in-vitro and in-vivo mutagenicity tests.
 DNA damage is probably the result of indirect mechanisms.
-The DNA damage was observed only at high exposure levels
+The DNA damage was observed only at high exposure levels.